Anthony McIntyre: Research and the Belfast Project

 McIntyre was involved with an oral history project at Boston College on the Troubles titled the Belfast Project, conducting interviews with former Provisional IRA members who (like himself) had become disillusioned with the direction the republican movement had taken, such as Brendan Hughes and Dolours Price.
 East Belfast resident with strong loyalist ties Wilson McArthur conducted a parallel set of interviews in the loyalist community.
 These interviews were the basis for the book Voices From The Grave: Two Men's War in Ireland by Ed Moloney, the Belfast Project's director.

 In 2011, McIntyre became embroiled in controversy when transcripts of the interviews, held by Boston College, were subpoenaed by the Police Service of Northern Ireland (PSNI) in relation to an investigation of the 1972 abduction and killing of Jean McConville.
 In March 2014, the PSNI announced that it was seeking to question McIntyre over newly released Belfast Project recordings, specifically in reference to the alleged role of Gerry Adams in the kidnapping and murder of Jean McConville.

 McIntyre had himself contributed a recorded interview to the Belfast Project, which were subsequently subpoenaed by the PSNI in 2018; in April 2024, the courts ultimately ruled in favor of the PSNI accessing the tapes, only five days before the cut-off date of May 1, 2024 set by the 2023 Troubles Legacy Act, after which point all active historical investigations and no further inquests into Troubles-era crimes can be launched.

-Political views
+Political speech

 McIntyre is a prominent critic of modern-day Sinn Féin and its leadership.
 McIntyre has spoken at Republican Sinn Féin party events.
 He is a co-founder of The Blanket, a journal which casts a critical eye on the Northern Ireland peace process.
+He is a publisher of The Pensive Quill, a website.